-- Objects consists of slots. - This "slot" terminology is also in the Common Lisp Object System and Dylan (a) language developed by Apple in the 1990s that is influenced by Lisp but has a conventional Algol-style syntax). - Slots store either state (the equivalent of variables) or behavior (methods). - There are no variables; instead, if an object wants to maintain state, it sends a message to itself (e.g., self x: 5 creates a slot named x and stores the value 5). - This is how Self got its name. - Instead of constructing objects from class constructors, in Self we clone objects by copying other objects.
+- Objects consists of slots. - This "slot" terminology is also in the Common Lisp Object System (which I will introduce in the next lecture) and Dylan (a language developed by Apple in the 1990s that is influenced by Lisp but has an Algol-style syntax). - Slots store either state (the equivalent of variables) or behavior (methods). - There are no variables; instead, if an object wants to maintain state, it sends a message to itself (e.g., self x: 5 creates a slot named x and stores the value 5). - This is how Self got its name. - Instead of constructing objects from class constructors, in Self we clone objects by copying other objects. - A prototype is an object that serves as an "example" for defining behavior.